Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Interaction Patterns Between EMS and Service

-The second case is a user that is willing to push the relevant historic measurements to a data platform which accessible for the service provider.
-This scenario is closer to a conventional "as a service" construct and allows the service provider to take over responsibility and complexity from the user.
-The price for this convenience is that the historic measurements of the user are shared with the service provider, which might occur as a privacy issue for some.
-The resulting interaction pattern between user, data platform and service contains the following steps: \begin{enumerate} \item The user continuously pushes all relevant measurements to the data platform.
-Furthermore, the user must upload all other information required to invoke the desired services (e.g. the coordinates representing the global position of the target \gls{PV} system) to the data platform. \item The service provider\footnote{In fact this could be a third party that is neither nor service provider but invokes the services on behalf of the user, e.g. as a commercial offering.
-However, this does not change the interaction pattern and is thus neglected here.} retrieves the relevant historic measurements from the data platform and uses these to call API endpoint of the service related to the fitting process. \item The service provider retrieves the user specific parameters after the service has finished computing these and stores the parameters in the data platform\footnote{Actually, it is not important whether the parameters are stored in the same data platform or some other database.}. \item At periodic intervals (e.g. every 15 minutes) or certain events (new information is available), the service provider retrieves the user specific parameters as well as all other information to invoke the intended service and utilizes this data to request the forecast desired by the user from the service. \item Once the service has finished computing the forecast the service provider collects it from the service and writes the forecast to the data platform. \item The user periodically polls the data platform for new forecasts and retrieves these once available. \end{enumerate}
+This scenario is closer to a conventional "as a service" construct and allows the service provider to take over responsibility and complexity from the \gls{EMS}.
+The price for this convenience is that the historic measurements of the \gls{EMS} are shared with the service provider, which might occur as a privacy issue for some users.
+The resulting interaction pattern between the \gls{EMS}, data platform, and service contains the following steps: \begin{enumerate} \item The \gls{EMS} continuously pushes all relevant measurements to the data platform.
+Furthermore, the \gls{EMS} must upload all other information required to invoke the desired services (e.g. the coordinates representing the global position of the target \gls{PV} system) to the data platform. \item The service provider\footnote{In fact this could be a third party that is not a service provider but invokes the services on behalf of the \gls{EMS}, e.g. as a commercial offering.
+However, this does not change the interaction pattern and is thus neglected here.} retrieves the relevant historic measurements from the data platform and uses these to call the \gls{API} endpoint of the service related to the fitting process. \item The service provider retrieves the system-specific parameters after the service has finished computing these and stores the parameters in the data platform\footnote{Actually, it is not important whether the parameters are stored in the same data platform or some other database.}. \item At periodic intervals (e.g. every 15 minutes) or certain events (new information is available), the service provider retrieves the system-specific parameters as well as all other information to invoke the intended service and utilizes this data to request the forecast required by the \gls{EMS} from the service. \item Once the service has finished computing the forecast, the service provider collects it from the service and writes the forecast to the data platform. \item The \gls{EMS} periodically polls the data platform for new forecasts and retrieves these once available. \end{enumerate}